 Hi!
 My name is Mel Wakeman.
 I’m a Registered Nutritionist.
 Not just someone that calls themselves a nutritionist after reading a few books and doing a £15 online course.
-I've had a lifetime passion for nutrition and health which explains why I have spent the last 20 years studying and teaching it!
+I've had a lifetime passion for nutrition and health which explains why I have spent 26 years studying and teaching it!

 For many of us, work can be stressful and not only have I experienced a time in my life where I controlled my food to the extreme but I have also experienced times when the impossible struggles of holding a professional career, with unmanageable pressures whist jugging family life and all that entails lead me to burnout.
 Twice.

 I am telling you this because (a) I am human too and (b) life experiences teach you a huge amount and I fully appreciate and understand the difficulties some of my clients may have gone through too.

 I work with private clients on a 1-1 basis, helping them shift their unhealthy habits by creating more a positive and healthy lifestyle.
 Food is often at the core of the work that I do but of course our stress levels, sleep quality, plates we juggle, mood and motivation all influence our food choices and other health behaviours.
 So I can help my clients with all of these.

 I also work with businesses; helping them initiate or develop an effective well-being strategy in the workplace.
 Whether this is to combat absenteeism, reduce presenteesim, increase happiness, engagement and productivity, I help organisations think outside the box to increased staff buy-in.

 Workplace health is more than a tick box exercise and so much more than free fruit and a subsidised gym membership.